One evening, I was on a walk with a prostitute.

 If you believe you’re worth a measly $50 dollars–or an ambiguous relationship that revolves only around sex— that is exactly what you will get.

-The most difficult truth is that there are some woman who set their price tag so low- because they are desperately looking for love.
+The most difficult truth is that there are some men and women who set their price tag so low- because they are desperately looking for love.
+They don’t believe they’re worth more.

 But if you’re easy to purchase, you’ll also be easy to replace.

-Because what we believe about ourselves will always determine how we live.
+Because what we believe about ourselves will always determine the kind of relationships we believe we deserve.

 We all come with a price tag.
 It’s time to start believing that we are worth so much more.